The following is a review of Justice League – Directed by Zack Snyder and Joss Whedon.

 But while Marvel Studios was creating the prototypical cinematic universe that each and every franchise wants to replicate, DC and Warner Bros. were busy with Christopher Nolan’s excellent The Dark Knight trilogy.
 Unfortunately, when DC had enough time to create a cinematic universe akin to their ‘rival’ comic book company’s connected universe, they didn’t properly plan it out.

 Instead of slowly, but surely, building towards that exciting superhero team-up movie that comic book nerds like me have been waiting their entire lives for, the studio seemed to panic after Man of Steel got mixed reviews.
-What was supposed to be a direct sequel to Man of Steel, became a hero versus hero film, which, essentially, later became an overstuffed Justice League-prequel.
+What was supposed to be a direct sequel to Man of Steel, became a hero versus hero film, which, essentially, later became an overstuffed and uneven Justice League-prequel.

 After yet another unfortunate film, DC and Warner Bros. finally made a film worthy to be mentioned in the same breath as Richard Donner’s Superman — Patty Jenkins’ excellent Wonder Woman.
 It wasn’t flawless entertainment, but it was a return to the hopeful superhero filmmaking that identified the aforementioned first superhero blockbuster film.
 It was a huge step in the right direction, but Justice League now had to prove that Wonder Woman wasn’t just an exception to the rules of the otherwise rushed DC cinematic universe.